Telling the story of the world's most incredible buildings, from the ancient world to the present da...

 Founded in 1967, Hyundai was not merely a new marque, it was South Korea’s first independent step into the global car industry.
 With a Mitsubishi engine from Japan, Italdesign styling from Italy, and manufacturing expertise from the UK, the humble Pony was affordable and well built, boding well for Hyundai’s massive future growth.

-An ultra-light plastic body, soft, fat tires, and a super-reliable air-cooled engine were the material assets of the dune buggy.
+An ultra-light plastic body, soft, fat tyres, and a super-reliable air-cooled engine were the material assets of the dune buggy.
 This Meyers Manx with its Chevrolet Corvair flat-six engine was personally owned by Steve McQueen, seen here at the wheel with Faye Dunaway, in a scene from their 1986 film The Thomas Crown Affair.

 This large Peugeot, from France, was one of the first mainstream cars to adopt streamlined styling.
 Forward-thinking customers were just as impressed by its standard equipment, which included semaphore indicators, twin sun visors and a dashboard clock.
 There was also a huge choice of 16 body styles.

 Open-top cars vanished from US manufacturers’ ranges in the mid-1970s, as they feared lawmakers would ban them on safety grounds, but this never happened.
-By 1982, Chrysler was offering wind-in-the-hair driving again, with Cadillac joining the revival with its luxury two-seater Allanté in 1987.
+By 1982, Chrysler was offering wind-in-the-hair driving again, with Cadillac joining the revival with its luxury two-seater Allanté (pictured above) in 1987.
 The Allanté bodies were handcrafted in Italy by Pininfarina, giving them greater exclusivity, before being air-freighted to the US for assembly.